CenterForPeaceAndSecurityStudies/MeasuringLandscape/README.md

 ### R-Notebooks

-The analysis and figures in the paper and statistical appendix are produced in a number of R Notebooks
+The analysis and figures in the paper and statistical appendix are produced in a number of R Notebooks.

+NOTE: Several parts of this analysis are stochastic, specific coefficient estimates and p-values will vary with each execution.
+Substantive results will be consistent across runs.
+We encourage the reader to run the replication multiple times and observe the variation.

 -   [00 Project Setup](https://rexdouglass.github.io/MeasuringLandscape/00_project_setup.nb.html): Useful commands for installing necessary packages and setting up the project.